roadrunner-server/docs/app-server/systemd.md

-# Running server as daemon on Linux
+# Running server as systemd unit

+## Configuring unit

 Here you can find an example of systemd unit file that can be used to run RoadRunner as a daemon on a server: